-[Updated] As the tax deadline rapidly approaches, many Americans are yet to file their returns.
+[Updated for Tax Year 2014-2015] As the tax filing deadline rapidly approaches, many Americans are yet to file their returns.
 This could be because they have a tax liability and due to a drastic change in their financial or personal circumstances over the year, they cannot afford to file their taxes.
 You can get a good idea of your tax liability (for free) by using Turbo Tax or other online software, since you only pay when you file.
 So if you are not filing for fear of a tax bill – make sure you get the facts first.
 With the amount of government subsidies and stimulus payments you may actually qualify for a refund or a much lower tax bill than you think.

 If you think your taxes are going to be manageable and you just want more time, then file an extension.
 The IRS offers the option of filing an extension (using form 4868), which extends your filing date by 6 months to October 15th.
 While filing an extension is easy, it is not free and has consequences.
 Here’s a few things you need to know.